FreeCAD/FreeCAD/BUILD_OSX.md

 This setup uses [conda](https://docs.conda.io) for dependency management.
 Conda is able to pull the deps from a repository called conda-forge and setup an isolated build environment.
-Not quite as isolated as docker, but it is a good option for Mac and its what the FreeCAD CI system uses.
+Not quite as isolated as docker, but it is a good option for Mac and is what the FreeCAD CI system uses.

 Once the dependencies are installed into a conda environment, then the build uses the standard `cmake` configuration process to configure the build